-Studsvik has completed construction and start-up testing of a Low-Level Radioactive Waste (LLRW) processing facility in Erwin, TN.
-The SPF has all applicable licenses and permits for operation including a radioactive materials license from the State of Tennessee.
-Commercial operation of the Studsvik Processing Facility (SPF) began in July 1999.
+Studsvik has completed its first year of full commercial operation.
+Commercial operation of the Studsvik Processing Facility (SPF) began in July 1999 with limited operations as the plant was brought up to capacity.
 The SPF and THORsm process systems are described below.
 The SPF is designed to meet all laws, codes, and standards related to processing LLRW.
 A photograph of the SPF is shown in Fig. 2.

-Figure 2 - SPF Overview
+Fig. 2.
+SPF Overview